 Belmore School currently employs one Registered Music Therapist (RMT) three days per week to design and implement the music therapy program.
-Each classroom participates in a one-hour group session every week.
-Based on therapeutic need, a small number of students also participate in 1:1 programs with the Music Therapist.
+Each classroom participates in a 1.5-hour group session every week.
+Based on therapeutic needs, a small number of students also participate in 1:1 programs with the Music Therapist.

 The program aims to promote the students’ Independent Learning Program through the planned and creative use of music-based activities.